 Acceptable behavior is expected and rewarded in our schools.
 Unacceptable behavior will have consequences to motivate and encourage good behavior.
 Each building has a level system of consequences to use when dealing with acts of misbehavior.
 Typically, depending on the severity of the behavior, a staff member or principal will have a conference with the student to determine the reason for the behavior.
 If the behavior is resolved, the student may be permitted to return to class.
-If not, then a consequence is given to the student such as: a lunch detention, an after school, or a Friday night detention (homework).
+If not, then a consequence is given to the student such as: a lunch detention, an after school detention or an assignment to the in-school supervision room.
 The parent/guardian will be notified in advance of the detention so they can make transportation arrangements.
 A conference(s) with the parent/guardian may be required to resolve the issue if the behaviors continue.
 The next consequence level is a suspension.
 We have in-school and out-of-school suspensions.
 Suspensions can be given up to ten (10) school days.
 The student is held responsible to complete his/her daily assignments during this time.
 The final consequence level is expulsion from school.
 If a student's choice of behavior is so extreme that it causes a safety concern or harms another student or staff, that student will be expelled.
 The expulsion period is set for a definite time period not to exceed two (2) school years.
-An alternative educational program is available for students in the 6th grade or higher.
 Local authorities may be called to assist in the discipline and/or formal charges may be filed.